anderssandstrom/ecmc_bifrost_slits_sat/tests/11358/axis2/testLog.md

 2. Limits very close to mech stop.
 3. Carriage parked into the lower mech stop (no air between).
 4. Maybe coupling not tightened.
-5. Upper limit switch lever looks like it has been bent.
+5. Upper and lower limit switch lever looks like it has been bent.

 ### Electrical
 Check electrical connections.